Technical “How-To’s”

 Container Log Correlation

-Having visibility into the state of your resources can help provide useful hints as to what’s happening with your applications.
+Having visibility into the state of your resources can help provide valuable hints as to what’s happening with your applications.
 Kubernetes Events gathered by observIQ are automatically enriched with Kubernetes Metadata like namespace, deployment, and pod names – all of which allow you to correlate an application log directly to a resource event with a single filter.

-Correlating container logs and kubernetes events with a resource filter in observIQ
+Correlating container logs and Kubernetes events with a resource filter in observIQ

 How do I get Kubernetes Events?